Speed Cameras Expected To Be Put On Roosevelt Boulevard

 PHILADELPHIA (CBS) – Speed cameras are likely coming to the Roosevelt Boulevard.

-A spokesman for Governor Wolf says he’s expected to sign a bill clearing the move.
+A spokesman for Gov. Tom Wolf says he’s expected to sign a bill clearing the move.

 Renewed Debate Over Extending New Jersey’s Route 55 Into Cape May County